 Lacy, ‘Duh me.
 What’s so simple?”

 Sis, “The people who supposedly have access to, but are paid to keep personal information private, corporate security, government security, any company with allegedly secured personal financial information, purchase transactions, web surfing history, all those people have personal lives.
 All of them have personal information they would rather be kept private.”

 Lacy, “Ahhh, duh.
 The Society gives them a choice, cough up the data, or be exposed, to your spouse, to your employer, to some government agency.”

 Janah, “It seldom gets to that level of hardball.
 The Society’s network is such that it is a seemingly innocuous request from a credit agency, or corporate HR department doing a credit check, or government agency claiming that the person is being considered for a security clearance.
-They also have friends in the NSA, they don’t have rules, we take advantage of that.”
+They also have friends in the NSA, which despite protestations to the contrary, has no rules, we take advantage of that.”

 Susan, “And people supply any information requested if it’s from someone further up in the organization.”

 Janah, “Of course.
 The Society makes information requests look like normal business practice.
 There is almost never any pressure.
 No one supplying the data thinks they are doing anything other than their job.
 If you know the right people, it’s almost embarrassingly easy.
 There’s seldom arm twisting, or threat of any kind.”

 Susan, “God, that’s brilliant.
 I don’t suppose you can explain how this comes together?’

 Janah, “We get the information we need, quickly and efficiently.
 The less I know about where it came from, the better off we are.
 I don’t ask.”